Secret 7" 2020 has been postponed until September

 1. Do not include the musician’s name, the track title or your name in your design.

 2. Only the front of the sleeve will be visible in the gallery so concentrate your design there.
-You can create a design for the back if you wish, the best way to set that up is as a two page PDF with the front of the sleeve on page one and the back on page two.
+You can create a design for the back if you wish, the best way to set that up is as a two page PDF with the back of the sleeve on page one and the front on page two.

 3. Dimensions should be 182 x 182mm + 3mm bleed on the top, bottom and right hand side.
 The bleed won’t be visible, so bear that in mind.